jingzhengli/NaCL/README.md

 ## NaCL:Noise-Robust Cross-Domain Contrastive Learning for Unsupervised Domain Adaptation
-Accepted at Machine Learning 2023.
+Published in Machine Learning 2023.
 ### Introduction
 This is a PyTorch implementation of ["NaCL:Noise-Robust Cross-Domain Contrastive Learning for Unsupervised Domain Adaptation"].